Operator Precedence

 ObjectScript first evaluates var1, then the function $$ONE, then var2.
 It then multiplies var2 by 5.
 Finally, ObjectScript tests to see if the result of the addition is equal to the value in var1.
 If it is, it executes the DO command to call the Test routine.

 ObjectScript evaluates expressions strictly left-to-right.
 The programmer must use parentheses to establish any precedence.
-In this case, ObjectScript first evaluates var8=25, resulting in 1.
-It then multiplies this 1 by the results of the expression in parentheses.
-Because var7 is less than 24, the expression in parentheses evaluates to 1.
-Therefore, ObjectScript multiplies 1 * 1, resulting in 1 (true).
+In this case, ObjectScript first evaluates the logical expression var8 = 25, resulting in 1.
+It then multiplies this result with the results of (var7 < 24).
+The expression (var7 < 24) evaluates to 1.
+Therefore, ObjectScript multiplies 1 by 1, resulting in 1.